piecole/gromacs-simulation-workflow/README.md

 - `-n`: Specify a index file
 - `-s`: Stop the process just before pdb2gmx
 - `-g gro_file`: Continue the process from after pdb2gmx with the specified .gro file
+- `-t`: Force generation of new TPR file using existing checkpoint.
+Useful when you want to modify simulation parameters (e.g., extend simulation time) while keeping the same trajectory.

 ## Workflow Steps